 Other Activities To Do

 There are plenty of things to do here when you are not in the saddle.
 Water sports are very popular and there are numerous businesses offering different types of courses and equipment to hire in La Herradura.
 Divers and snorkelers will find surprisingly good conditions and sites with lots of underwater pinnacles and a wide variety of species.
-Other water sports include kayaking, which allows access to some of the tiny coves and beaches that only can be reached by water, paddle boarding, Hobie Cats, sailing, surfing and much more.
+Other water sports include kayaking, which allows access to some of the tiny coves and beaches that only can be reached by water, paddle boarding, Hobie Cats, sailing, surfing, and much more.

-The area is also perfect for canyoning, paragliding, walking and horse riding.
+The area is also perfect for canyoning, paragliding, walking, and horse riding.

 Within 80 minutes you could be in the ski resort of Sierra Nevada.
 It offers 126 slopes from December to April.
-Costa Tropical is one of few places where you can have breakfast on the beach in the sun, go skiing all day and return for a swim and a sundowner on the beach in the evening and witness the amazing sunsets.
+Costa Tropical is one of the few places where you can have breakfast on the beach in the sun, go skiing all day and return for a swim and a sundowner on the beach in the evening and witness the amazing sunsets.

 Within 1 hour drive from La Herradura, you will find two major Andalusian cities, Málaga and Granada.
 Granada, located north of us, is like 5 cities in one and the soul of southern Spain.
-With world-renowned attractions such as the Moorish palace of Alhambra, the neighbouring Albaizín and the Sierra Nevada mountain range, Granada provides visitors with an incomparable cultural and historical experience.
+With world-renowned attractions such as the Moorish palace of Alhambra, the neighbouring Albaizín, and the Sierra Nevada mountain range, Granada provides visitors with an incomparable cultural and historical experience.

 The city of Málaga enjoys a dreamy position on the Costa del Sol.
-In addition to perfectly sunny beach weather in summer and winter, the city offers a sum of museums and other cultural happenings, a vivid nightlife and bar scene and some great shopping districts.
+In addition to perfectly sunny beach weather in summer and winter, the city offers a sum of museums and other cultural happenings, a vivid nightlife and bar scene, and some great shopping districts.